i-Learn-SKOS/server1-doc/README.md

 ## Introduction

-This repository's main reason of existence is its associated wiki, that can be consulted when browsing the git server's webinterface for this repository and clicking its *Wiki* menu option or icon.
+> This repository's main reason of existence is **its associated wiki**, that can be consulted when browsing the git server's
+> webinterface for this repository and **clicking its *Wiki* menu option or icon**.

 We're describing a first server (hence "server1) that can run our installed tools and applications.